 • Add some sweetness—diced dried apricots, raisins or currants are a great addition.

-• Swap the feta for fresh goat cheese.
+• Change out the cheese.
+Swap the feta for fresh goat cheese.

-• Use all kale instead of a combination of kale and Swiss chard.
+• Go with your favorite sturdy leafy greens.
+Use all kale instead of a combination of kale and Swiss chard.
 Tuscan kale is also a great option here.

-• Swap the cumin seeds out for fennel seeds.
+• Change up the spices.
+Swap the cumin seeds out for fennel seeds.

-• Serve with a squeeze of lemon juice.
+• A squeeze of citrus is always great.
+Serve with a squeeze of lemon juice.

 • Store this lentil salad in a large glass container with a tight-fitting lid.